 The ‘Welshcake Jam Concrete‘ (£5) is made by mixing at high speed frozen vanilla custard, welshcake and strawberry jam.
 It was very enjoyable and 5% of sales go to The Wallich, a charity tackling homelessness across Wales.

 You can also get creative and design your own concrete with a variety of mix-ins like marshallow sauce and hazelnut brownie.

-I believe these qualities set Shake Shack UK apart from many competitors as they’re open to collaborating with reputable local businesses in each location, while upholding their own impeccable standards and great taste.
-Mark is also keen to expand and develop menu in the months and years to come (so there’s always a good excuse to return).
+I love that Shake Shack UK are open to collaborating with reputable local businesses in each location and Mark is keen to expand and develop menu in the months and years to come.

 Dad can enjoy a ShackMeister Ale (£5.50 a pint) or handpicked local craft beer, Mum can have wine and the kids can tuck into a frozen custard shake or flat-top dog.
 Even the pet dog at home doesn’t go without, the Shack offers dog biscuits and ice cream to takeaway!

-In the ShackBurger’s moist bread roll is lettuce, tomato and cheese topped with a delicious ShackSauce that oozes onto your tongue with every bite (is your mouth watering yet?!).
-The paper bag is also rather practical, no greasy hands and little chance of food accidents – excellent.
+In the ShackBurger’s moist bread roll is lettuce, tomato and cheese topped with a delicious ShackSauce that oozes onto your tongue with every bite.
+The paper bag is also rather practical, no greasy hands and little chance of food accidents.

 A double ‘ShackMeister’.